Lucy's Worlds

 Visit the Unofficial World Builder Page for information on other World Builder games and on World Builder itself.

-And, if you’re curious about the genesis of my games, the original WB versions are once again available for download.
+And, if you’re curious about the genesis of my games,

 What If I Can’t Live Without Color?